-About Harmony Horses Equine Assisted Learning
+About Harmony Horses Equine Assisted Therapy

 What we do

-In the interaction with our well-trained very responsive assisted learning horses there are a lot of activities we can explore together over time.
+In the interaction with our well-trained very responsive assisted learning therapy horses there are a lot of activities we can explore together over time.

 Every one of them will be first and foremost about relationship and connection in a joyful manner.
 As we are opening up to equine assisted learning, it is playful and a lot of fun!
 That is a great foundation to expand our confidence and settle with a sense of agency and leadership as an effortless outcome.